Spain boss opens door for potential Sergio Ramos recall

 "However, that does not mean that they will come, because there are other players also very good, and you have to value many aspects – in addition to football – when making a call."

-It is a month since De La Fuente succeeded Luis Enrique after Spain's World Cup last-16 exit to Morocco, and the 61 year-old admitted he was shocked by the acceleration of his appointment.
+It is a month since De La Fuente succeeded Luis Enrique following Spain's World Cup last-16 exit to Morocco, and the 61-year-old admitted he was shocked by the acceleration of his appointment.

 "I didn't expect it.
 It was very fast, because once the World Cup was over, I thought Luis Enrique was going to continue," he added.